-15. Create brand awareness to our target segment (Woman ages 35 to 50) by exhibiting and participating in four upcoming community events (Marth 16th, April 12th, June 25th and July 17th, 2018), and by passing out 300 samples of perfume and 250 samples of body lotion.
+15. Create brand awareness to our target segment (Women ages 35 to 50) by exhibiting and participating in four upcoming community events (Marth 16th, April 12th, June 25th, and July 17th, 2023), and by passing out 300 samples of perfume and 250 samples of body lotion.

-17. To increase blog subscribers by 30% by October 30, 2017, through optimizing our top blog posts for subscriptions, offering free exclusive content to brand new subscribers and adding smart subscribe CTAs to the blog, homepage, and “About” page.
+17. To increase blog subscribers by 30% by October 30, 2022, through optimizing our top blog posts for subscriptions, offering free exclusive content to brand new subscribers, and adding smart subscribe CTAs to the blog, homepage, and “About” page.

 19. To increase sales by 15% within 15 months by utilizing the power of the web and building customer relationships.

-21. To increase the average customer satisfaction score by 15% for the X product, by the end of 2017 through using live chat to offer superior customer support.
+21. To increase the average customer satisfaction score by 15% for the X product, by the end of 2022 by using live chat to offer superior customer support.

-22. Double our website’s traffic within the next 10 months, by writing top quality blog posts that educate and provides solutions to our readers.
+22. Double our website’s traffic within the next 10 months, by writing top-quality blog posts that educate and provide solutions to our readers.

 23. By 10th November, increase the sales by 12%, by creating innovative offers and promotions.

-25. Improve Customer Satisfaction scores by 15% by reducing caller wait time from 3 to 2 minutes by end of the first quarter of 2018.
+25. Improve Customer Satisfaction scores by 15% by reducing caller wait time from 3 to 2 minutes by the end of the first quarter of 2023.

-26. Hit an email open rate of 35% by September 30, 2017, with the help of personalization, list segmentation and split testing.
+26. Hit an email open rate of 35% by September 30, 2022, with the help of personalization, list segmentation, and split testing.